legoadk/cwop-particle/readme.md

 #CWOP-Particle: Citizen Weather Observer Program Reporting Library for Particle devices

-This library was created to facilitate in sending weather data in the correct APRS packet format to CWOP.
+This library was created to facilitate sending weather data in the correct APRS packet format to CWOP.

 This is meant to be a supplement to your own weather-gathering firware, and makes no attempt to actually gather any data - you must provide it!